Skip to main

 Training Model

-Our training model, pictured graphically here, consists of five domains that are interrelated and fully grounded in: (a) a commitment to social justice, (b) understanding that various systems affect children’s functioning (e.g., home; school; community), and (c) an advocacy role for psychologists working on behalf of children.
+Our training model, pictured graphically here, consists of five domains that are interrelated and fully grounded in: (a) a commitment to community and structural responsiveness, (b) understanding that various systems affect children’s functioning (e.g., home; school; community), and (c) an advocacy role for psychologists working on behalf of children.
 Professional Conduct (Domain I) and Interpersonal Competence (Domain II) are emphasized as core components of professional training that impact learning and practice related to professional practice, research competencies, and mastery of foundational knowledge.
-Within Domain I, the Program training model emphasizes the critical roles of developing a professional identity as a psychologist and a lifelong learner, understanding diversity, behaving ethically, exhibiting self-care, and committing to professional work behavior.
-Within Domain II, the Program training model emphasizes the goal to develop students’ interpersonal competence through fostering empathic behavior, engaging in appropriate interpersonal relationships, communicating effectively with others across various settings, and building awareness and commitment to interpersonal competence throughout students’ professional development.
-The arrows extending from the core reflect Program faculty and students’ beliefs that professional conduct and interpersonal competence impact all other aspects of professional training.
-Within Domain III (Professional Practice Competencies), the Program training model reflects a commitment to training students in delivery of professional services with strong evidentiary base.
-Within Domain III, the Program training model reflects its deep commitment to the scientist-practitioner model within respect to professional practice.
+Within Domain I, the program training model emphasizes the critical roles of developing a professional identity as a psychologist and a lifelong learner, understanding human differences, behaving ethically, exhibiting self-care, and committing to professional work behavior.
+Within Domain II, the program training model emphasizes the goal to develop students’ interpersonal competence through fostering empathic behavior, engaging in appropriate interpersonal relationships, communicating effectively with others across various settings, and building awareness and commitment to interpersonal competence throughout students’ professional development.
+The arrows extending from the core reflect program faculty and students’ beliefs that professional conduct and interpersonal competence impact all other aspects of professional training.
+Within Domain III (Professional Practice Competencies), the program training model reflects a commitment to training students in delivery of professional services with a strong evidentiary base.
+Within Domain III, the program training model reflects its deep commitment to the scientist-practitioner model within respect to professional practice.
 Program training emphasizes evidence-based practices in four core professional activities: (a) assessment, (b) intervention, (c) consultation, and (d) supervision.
-Within Domain IV (Foundational Knowledge), the Program training model identifies foundational content that is critical for both professional practice and research.
-The placement of Domain IV at the base of the training model reflects the Program’s belief that science and practice must be grounded in understanding psychological, scientific, practice, and educational foundations and methods of professional psychology.
+Within Domain IV (Foundational Knowledge), the program training model identifies foundational content critical for professional practice and research.
+The placement of Domain IV at the base of the training model reflects the program’s belief that science and practice must be grounded in understanding psychological, scientific, practice, and educational foundations and methods of professional psychology.
 As the arrows indicate, the training model emphasizes that mastery of foundational knowledge undergirds training in both the science and practice of psychology.
-Within Domain V (Research Competencies), the Program training model identifies the Program’s commitment to sound research training of its students.
+Within Domain V (Research Competencies), the program training model identifies the program’s commitment to sound research training of its students.

 Goals, Objectives, and Competencies